Moseph90/UnrealRPG_Blueprint/README.md

 Cannot vault over objects when on a platform other than the ground.

-***Fixed***If you start a vault before an attack animation finishes, or at least until you hit the end combo notify state, you can no longer attack.
+If you start a vault before an attack animation finishes, or at least until you hit the end combo notify state, you can no longer attack. - ***Fixed***

 When killing the enemy, there is an invisible hurt box belonging to the enemy that still remains afterwards.
 Probably just the collider.